LoLab-MSM/MAGINE/docs/modules/mappings/index.rst

 Subpackages
 -----------
-The following subpackages to download and parse data
+The following subpackages download and parse data

 .. toctree::
    :maxdepth: 2